ice-blog-header-image-Oct-2021

 Can I Ship Lithium Batteries in an Ocean Container?

-It’s possible to ship lithium batteries – and equipment containing them – but the restrictions are getting tighter.
+You can ship lithium batteries – and the equipment containing them – in an ocean container, but the restrictions are getting tighter.
+So how do you know when you can ship lithium batteries in an ocean container?

 Whether shipping a single battery, a palletized load of batteries, or a battery-powered device, the safety of the package – and those who handle it along the supply chain – depends on compliance with a stack of government regulations and carrier requirements.